 Lesson learned: do not paint latex paint directly over oil-based paint!
 Learn how to fix peeling latex paint and the steps to safely paint latex over oil.

-When we moved into this house three years ago, the walls were painted dingy pastel colors and all of the trim was painted to match the walls.
-These rooms were painted bright yellow with yellowish trim.
-I quickly painted the walls blue and the trim a nice crisp white.
+When we moved into this house several years ago, the walls were painted dingy pastel colors and all of the trim was painted to match the walls.
+I immediately got to work painting the walls in a fresher color palette and painting the trim a nice crisp white.

-Unfortunately, I didn’t bother to check what kind of paint the trim had been painted with previously – I just got myself a nice can of semi-gloss white paint and blissfully painted away.
+I skipped a vital step.
+I didn’t stop to check what kind of paint the trim had been painted with previously – I just got myself a nice can of semi-gloss white paint and blissfully painted away.

 - Replace all of the trim.

 - Strip off the latex paint using a chemical stripper and then prime with an oil-based primer and repaint.

 - Sand off the latex paint and then prime with an oil-based primer and repaint.